 The Food and Drug Administration (FDA) approval of multiple COVID-19 vaccines brings hope to many, especially those living with Alzheimer’s and dementia and their caregivers who have been critically impacted by the pandemic.
-Learn more about what you can expect once a COVID-19 vaccine becomes available to you.
+Learn more about what you can expect from a COVID-19 vaccine.

 About the coronavirus (COVID-19) vaccine

 Who is eligible to receive the COVID-19 vaccine?

 Every state has opened eligibility to the general public so anyone age 16 or older can be vaccinated.
 However, vaccine providers may prioritize high-risk groups such as frontline health workers, long-term care residents, essential workers, and adults over a certain age.
 Consult the CDC’s How Do I Find a COVID-19 Vaccine for information on how to find a vaccine provider in your state.